Portland, Maine panoramic view

 Getting Around Portland, Maine

 The cruise port is right downtown at the Ocean Gateway Terminal on Commercial Street.
 The Old Port district is walkable from the ship (5-10 minutes).
 Portland Head Light in Cape Elizabeth is 4 miles away – take a taxi, Uber, or the Greater Portland Metro bus Route 1 (seasonal).
+Spring Point Ledge lighthouse requires a car or rideshare to South Portland.
 The Portland Explorer trolley runs a hop-on/hop-off loop connecting major attractions.
 Most visitors stay within the peninsula and walk – Portland is compact, charming, and pedestrian-friendly.
 Rent bikes to explore the Eastern Promenade Trail along Casco Bay.
+Casco Bay Lines runs ferries to the islands if you want to explore Jewell Island's WWII U-boat spotting towers or see Fort Gorges (Civil War-era granite fort) – these require several hours for the round trip.

 A Word to the Wise

 Lobster roll prices vary wildly – some spots charge tourist rates while locals know where to find the good deals.
 Ask at the ship's information desk or check online reviews.
 Portland Head Light gets crowded midday during cruise ship calls – go early morning or late afternoon for the best photos and smallest crowds.
+Lucky Catch lobster boat tours book up fast during cruise season – reserve online at least a week ahead if possible.
+Lobstering season runs May through October; tours don't run in winter.
 Many craft breweries don't serve food, so eat first or bring snacks.
-Parking at the lighthouse is limited and fills fast.
-Weather changes quickly in Maine – bring layers even in summer, and waterproof shoes if you're exploring rocky shorelines.
+Parking at the lighthouses is limited and fills fast.
+Weather changes quickly in Maine – bring layers even in summer, and waterproof shoes if you're exploring rocky shorelines or walking the Spring Point Ledge breakwater.

 Portland, Maine FAQ